 - Road map to better team function: When everyone is together in an informal, interactive and supported setting, there’s great opportunity to discuss group dynamics and lay out a road map for how to implement better communication, strategy and knowledge sharing for the future.
 The future I’m referring to here is the normal day-to-day remote existence.

-F2F vs. Virtual Team Building
+F2F vs. Remote Team Building

 I’m being a bit dramatic with my face-to-face vs. virtual headline.
 Because honestly, both types of team building have their place.
 While it’s vital to bring remote teams together from time to time for face-to-face interaction, virtual team building is important too; to build better function over time.